EmoFeedback$^2$: Reinforcement of Continuous Emotional Image Generation via LVLM-based Reward and Textual Feedback: Conclusion

 \section{Conclusion}

-In this paper, we introduce EmoFeedback\textsuperscript{2}, a novel LVLM-based generation-understanding-feedback reinforcement paradigm for continuous emotional image content generation.
-Based on the emotion understanding LVLM, we introduce an emotion-aware reward feedback strategy, in which the LVLM calculates emotional reward feedback from generated images to fine-tune the generative model.
-At the inference stage, we further propose a self-promotion textual feedback optimization framework to adaptively provide refined emotional prompts for the next-round generation.
-Extensive experiments prove the effectiveness of our method: qualitative experiments show that EmoFeedback\textsuperscript{2} generates emotionally expressive images whose content varies smoothly with changes in V–A values, while quantitative evaluation demonstrates that our method achieves state-of-the-art emotional fidelity and image quality, outperforming both emotional image content generation and general Text2Image generation fields.
-However, our current method lacks exploration of process reward models (PRM).
-The model’s steps and elements for evaluating image emotion are still unclear.
-Additionally, since emotion understanding is highly subjective and each person’s emotions are specific, the current unified training paradigm will have deviation for each user.
-Future work will focus on PRM and calibrating data according to each user’s emotional preference.
+In this paper, we introduce EmoFeedback\textsuperscript{2}, an LVLM-based generation-understanding-feedback paradigm for continuous emotional image content generation (C-EICG).
+Based on the emotion understanding LVLM, we introduce an emotion-aware reward feedback strategy, in which the LVLM calculates emotional feedback from generated images to fine-tune the generative model.
+At the inference stage, we further propose a self-promotion textual feedback framework to adaptively provide refined emotional prompts for the next-round generation.
+Extensive experiments prove that EmoFeedback\textsuperscript{2} generates emotionally faithful and high-quality images that vary smoothly with V-A values, outperforming current SOTA methods in both C-EICG and general T2I fields.